 Among attendees were Africa REACH founding partners, the CEO of the Desmond Tutu Health Foundation, Professor Linda-Gail Bekker and the Executive Director of the Elizabeth Glaser Pediatric AIDS Foundation, Mr. Chip Lyons who conveyed their support for the initiative and committed to providing technical insight and assistance needed to ensure its success in reaching an AIDS-free Africa.

-Other Africa REACH partners include ViiV Healthcare and Johnson and Johnson.
+Other Africa REACH partners include ViiV Healthcare and Johnson & Johnson Foundation.
 Africa REACH Leadership Council Members include:

 - Chair- First Lady of Namibia, H.E.
 Mrs. Monica Geingos